Skip to main content

 Composers who have multiple creative roles

-If you are a composer, you might also have additional roles when writing or recording a musical work, in which case you might also have additional shares in the ownership of that musical work and the .
+If you are a composer, you might also have additional roles when writing or recording a musical work, in which case you might also have additional shares in the ownership of that musical work and the Typically, the recorded performance of a musical work protected as a phonogram under copyright law..

 Delve deeper into how this works in the Recording topic.
 To understand authors' rights in more detail, visit the Music creators' rights topic.